 3.3 Trait variation in albacore diet across geographies

 Using trait-based models for global variation in albacore tuna diets, we identified dietary signatures for albacore tuna in each ocean basin sampled, in relation to both the functional groups (Fig. 3) identified in section 3.2 and using individual trait values (Fig. 4 & ESM; add p-values).
-Namely, using coarse trait information, the N Pacific region was characterized by juvenile, schooling and seasonal species, additionally, using functional groups we add continental shelf (cluster #4) and coastal pelagic migrant (#6) traits to that signature (Fig. 4).
+Namely, using coarse trait information, the N Pacific region was characterized by juvenile, schooling and seasonal species.
+Additionally, using functional groups we add continental shelf (cluster #4) and coastal pelagic migrant (#6) traits to that signature (Fig. 4).
 The N Atlantic was most commonly composed of mixed age group epipelagic residents (#7) and mixed age continental shelf migrants (#3).
 The Mediterranean correlated with continental shelf, juvenile and diel migrant taxa, including the non-seasonal offshore mesopelagic group (#2) and mixed age continental shelf group (#3).
 Both the S Pacific and S Atlantic were associated with greater prevalence of mesopelagic taxa.
 Lastly, the Indian Ocean with a mix of typically non-migrant mesopelagic as well as more benthic taxa compared to other ocean basins.

-We confirm previous findings of regional specificity in albacore diets and we propose that these can ultimately be accounted for using synthetic traits.
-Tuna prey trait information has been successfully used to: (i) classify prey functional guilds using habitat use characteristics in the diets of several tuna species in the tropical South Pacific (Allain, 2005); and, (ii) to assess the contribution of coastal reef species compared to oceanic prey species to tuna diets (Allain et al., 2012).
-For the tropical South Pacific, albacore prey were classified based on their habitat use and their nocturnal or diurnal occupancy of that habitat (Allain 2005).
-In the South Pacific, albacore prey identified were largely mesopelagic and epipelagic, and to a lesser extent include surface migrating bathypelagic and coastal reef-associated taxa (Allain, 2005; Allain et al., 2012; Jock W. Young et al., 2010).
 The Indian Ocean has previously been identified as a stable system in terms of albacore tuna reliance on mixed epipelagic to mesopelagic resident prey stocks (Romanov et al., 2020). # Atlantic sentence, and N Pacific.

-Albacore are among the deeper diving tunas at lower latitudes, exploiting diel migrants and mesopelagics, and epipelagic migrant prey at higher latitudes, and we confirm that these previously identified patterns were identified here (Fig. ESM for latitude tropical vs. temperate) (Allain et al., 2012; Childers et al., 2011; Williams et al., 2015; J. W. Young et al., 2015).
+Albacore are among the deeper diving tunas at lower latitudes, exploiting diel migrants and mesopelagics, and epipelagic migrant prey at higher latitudes, and we confirm that these previously identified patterns were confirmed here (Fig. ESM for latitude tropical vs. temperate) (Allain et al., 2012; Childers et al., 2011; Williams et al., 2015; J. W. Young et al., 2015).
 Despite large taxonomic variation in albacore diets, we highlight 6 measurable, functional traits that cross-cut that biodiversity and that can be used to synthesise diet shifts in albacore tunas to 7 functional prey groups.
 These functional prey groups and traits are likely applicable to other large tunas and large pelagic predators (Jock W. Young et al., 2010).
 Notably, predator traits such as habitat use and diving behaviour as well as prey were used to understand differences in diet composition and niche partitioning in several tuna and billfish species in the South Pacific (Jock W. Young et al., 2010).
-However prey trait information, beyond taxonomic identity and body size, could also be used in this context to further understand predators’ functional roles and niche partitioning in pelagic systems.
+However, prey trait information, beyond taxonomic identity and body size, could also be used in this context to further understand predators’ functional roles and niche partitioning in pelagic systems.